hacheemaster/hacheemaster.github.io/_posts/2019-04-20-DeployRESTAPIDocker.md

 excerpt: "Deploy, Docker, REST API"
 ---

-We will use the famous iris dataset to build a classifier that we can serve as an API via a Docker container.
+Let's use the famous iris dataset to build a classifier that we can serve as an API via a Docker container.
 The sklearn pipeline for preprocessing as well as predicting is saved as a joblib file.

 ## Train and export prediction pipeline

-In order to efficiently retrain the model, we will create a file named __model.py__
+To efficiently retrain the model, let's create a file named __model.py__

 ```python
 from sklearn.externals import joblib